Mitigating and Evaluating Static Bias of Action Representations in the Background and the Foreground: Conclusion and Discussion

-To quantitatively evaluate static bias in action representations, we create two new sets of benchmarks, \datasetnameA{} and \datasetnameB{}, which can quantify static bias in background and foreground.
-Through extensive evaluation, we conclude that the performance on conventional IID test data alone is not a good indicator of robust and generalizable action representations.
-We also observe that existing debiasing methods like FAME remain vulnerable to foreground static bias despite their resistance to background static bias.
-To mitigate both background and foreground static bias, we propose a simple and effective video data augmentation technique, \sysname{}.
-Our experiments show that it consistently improves several action recognition models and exhibits superior mitigation of static bias over other video data augmentation methods.
+To learn robust and generalizable action representations, we explore techniques that mitigate static bias in both the background and the foreground.
+We propose a simple yet effective video data augmentation method, \sysname{}, and create two new sets of OOD benchmarks, \datasetnameA{} and \datasetnameB{}, to quantify static bias in the background and the foreground.
+Through extensive evaluation, we conclude that \sysname{} mitigates static bias in the background and the foreground and improves the performance of transferring learning and downstream tasks.
+In contrast, existing debiasing methods remain vulnerable to foreground static bias despite their robustness to background static bias.

+Despite the strengths of \sysname{} on mitigating static bias in the background and the foreground, it has the following limitations: (1) additional computational overhead in training the reference network (about 8\% of the training time of the main network); and (2) little improvement (and little degradation) on IID tests.

+For future work, we believe that evaluating static bias in large pretrained models with the created benchmarks and adapting \sysname{} to mitigate static bias in such models would be promising directions.